 The debut Police album Outlandos d’Amour was released in January 1979 and included three hit singles.
 But when their second album with a pidgin English title, Reggatta De Blanc (meaning “white reggae”) appeared in the autumn, it quickly topped the UK chart, also becoming the group’s second US Top 30 album of 1979.

-Reggatta… supplied their first two UK chart-toppers – Walking On The Moon and Message In A Bottle.
-Both singles were prime examples of the band’s off-kilter brand of new wave, highlighted by Andy Summers’ economic but ear-catching riffs and Stewart Copeland’s deft drumming.
+Regatta… supplied their first two UK chart-toppers – Walking On The Moon and Message In A Bottle.
+Both singles were prime examples of the band’s off-kilter brand of new wave, highlighted by Andy Summers’ economical but ear-catching riffs and Stewart Copeland’s deft drumming.

 Borrowing its title from a 1967 book by author and philosopher Arthur Koestler, the album’s themes of alienation and internal conflict mirrored the band’s disintegrating domestic and professional relationships while foreshadowing the more cerebral concerns Sting would explore in his later solo career.

 The strained relationship between Sting and Copeland erupted into violence during the recording of Synchronicity in 1983.